Because I Got High: Reception

 Afroman released his album Because I Got High in 2000, distributing it mainly through concerts.
 The title track was featured on The Howard Stern Show, boosting its popularity, and was also widely shared on the file-sharing service Napster.
-It was used as the theme song of the film Jay and Silent Bob Strike Back and was later featured in the films Disturbia, A Thousand Words, The Perfect Score and the TV show Snowpiercer.
+This rise in popularity led to a Grammy Award nomination for Best Rap Solo Performance.
+It was used as the theme song of the film Jay and Silent Bob Strike Back and was later featured in the films The Perfect Score (2004), Disturbia (2007), and A Thousand Words (2012), and the TV show Snowpiercer.

 After the success of the song, Afroman was signed to Universal Records.